daisukebtw/vue-todo-app/README.md

-# To Do App
+# My ToDo App

-Welcome to the To Do App, a simple and intuitive application built with Vue.js that helps you manage your daily tasks efficiently.
+Welcome to My ToDo App, a simple and intuitive application built with Vue.js that helps you manage your daily tasks efficiently.

 ## Table of Contents